dmitribouilov/project3/create-react-express/README.md

 To use this portfolio, log into your GitHub account (if you don’t have a GitHub user profile, create one at https://github.com/join) and open this link in your browser: https://github.com/dmitribouilov/project3.
 Then click on the "Fork" button at the top right corner and wait until the repo is forked.

+ # Use
+Run npm init to initialze all required node modules.
+Remember to update config variables (as required) in your config.json file.
+Run npm server.js in the CLI of the server.js file.
+If you want to deploy to your own Heroku instance, you may also have to add the mLab MongoDB in the Resource section of your Heroku, create a new user, and copy the URL to connect using a driver via the standard MongoDB URI.